 You can, of course, continue doing it the old way of shooting in the regular Wide FOV mode and correcting in post.

 Here’s a quick example where I corrected an image shot from the GoPro HERO5 Black in Lightroom using the method I’ve outlined here.
-At the time I originally processed this example and wrote this post, Lightroom didn’t have a built-in lens profile specifically for the GoPro HERO5 Black yet, but I used the one for the HERO4 Black and found that it works well on HERO5 Black images.
+At the time I originally processed this example and wrote this post, Lightroom didn’t have a built-in lens profile specifically for the GoPro HERO5 Black yet.
+Used the one for the HERO4 Black and found that it worked well on HERO5 Black images.
 Since then, a new version of Lightroom (2015.8) has come out that adds HERO5 Black support.
 Here’s a screenshot of the options available: